calvinhirsch/ox/WALKTHROUGH.md

  + Simplicity

 Cons
- - Data representation is much less compact in most cases
+ - Data representation on GPU is much less compact in most cases
     - Much more VRAM usage
     - More time to transfer data CPU -> GPU
  - Can strictly only render voxels, nothing else.
-When meshing, you can also render other arbitrary meshes.
+With meshing, you can also render other arbitrary meshes.

 The path tracing is implemented in a compute shader.
 This means that it does not use specialized hardware for ray tracing, such as NVIDIA's RT cores.
-This the case because hardware ray tracing generally only works with a standard bounding volume hierarchy, which is ...
-TODO
+This the case because hardware ray tracing generally only works with a standard bounding volume hierarchy, which is a hierarchy of larger and larger bounding boxes that encapsulate the contents of the scene.
+Ox's approach has the voxel data nicely organized into fixed-size chunks, which means that we don't need such a data structure.
+It instead uses bitmasks for the chunks at each chunk level.

+### Path tracing algorithm

+We begin tracing at the camera position at chunk level 0 (traversing individual 1x1x1 voxels).
+We use the level 0 bitmask to see if any of the voxels we intersect are filled.
+If one is, we would look at the level 0 voxel ID array to see what kind it is.
+If we don't hit any voxels in this chunk, we exit the chunk and go up a voxel level to level 1 (8x8x8 voxels, if chunk size is 8).
+Now, we traverse at level 1, using the level 1 bitmask.
+This bitmask is positive if any voxels in the 8x8x8 level 1 chunk are present.
+If we hit a positive value, we zoom back in to level 0 and traverse through this chunk's individual voxels.

+This process allows going out to further chunk levels (e.g., level 2 or 64x64x64 chunks).
+It also supports different LODs, where the voxels in chunk level 0 are larger than 1x1x1.
+This is designated at the top level chunk (TLC) level, where a TLC must have the same LOD throughout.

+#### Performance

+This algorithm is designed such that not only can different threads trace different rays in lockstep, but they can do so with rays that are traversing at different chunk levels.
+That is, one thread could be tracing a ray at chunk level 0 while another is tracing one at chunk level 2 within the same warp/wavefront.